FabricIQ

 The average fast fashion garment is worn just 7 times before being discarded.
 A well-made piece in quality fabric can last 200+ wears — making the cost per wear dramatically lower.

 We built FabricIQ to make quality assessment instant.
-Type in any fabric composition and get a grade based on 7 axes:
+Type in any fabric composition and get a grade based on 6 quality axes (sustainability is scored separately as an Eco rating):

 Each material gets a letter grade from A (excellent) to F (poor), calculated from a weighted score across all axes.
 Blends are scored by weighted average — so "60% Cotton / 40% Polyester" gets a blended score that reflects both materials.